Farooqbasha008/Customer-Conversion-Prediction-for-a-new-age-Insurance-Company/README.md

 ## Author

-This project was developed by [Your Name].
+This project was developed by Mohammed Farooq basha S.

 ## App Deployment